catalyst-cloud/python-openstack-odooclient/docs/managers/custom.md

 Due to the way type hints are dereferenced by Python, two record classes that reference each other are difficult (but not impossible) to support.

-Generally two things must be done for circular model refs to work:
+Generally the following must be done for circular model refs to work:

 * Postponed evaluation of annotations is enabled using `from __future__ import annotations`
 * Imports of the referenced model classes must be defined *after* the model classes